ASActionMode/socialmedia_automations/instagram/Instructions.md

 (C) AS ActionMode 2024https://github.com/ASActionMode/socialmedia_automations/tree/main

-**THIS EXTENSION IS BASED ON FACEBOOK AUTOMATION EXTENSION** *I created this script because that script was only specially designed for Facebook.
+**THIS EXTENSION IS BASED ON FACEBOOK AUTOMATION EXTENSION** *I created this script because that extension was only specially designed for Facebook.
 I might merge both later.*
+*Also there were more things to be changed for that extension to work on Instagram, it requires a lot of debugging & testing.
+It's already done so yeah! :)*

+## Install process will be same for both scripts after all.

 # First Method: Extension (Easy)